emaiax/home-server/README.md

 echo "your become password" > .become_password
 ```

-It's also recommended to change the permissions of these password files as they are plain texts.
+It's also recommended to change the permissions of these password files as they are plain texts, so no one else has access to those passwords

 ```
 chmod 700 .vault_password .become_password